Importance of World Wide Web

 iv.
 You can work from home and have access to a global workforce.

 v.
-Buy, Selling and making money is very easy here.
+Buy, Selling and making money are very easy here.

 vi.
 Banking, bills, Shopping and Entertainment.